AnnsAnns/RIOT/doc/guides/build-system/flashing.md

 * Udev manpage
   http://manpages.ubuntu.com/manpages/eoan/en/man7/udev.7.html

-# Handling Multiple Boards Without UDEV-Rules
+# Handling Multiple Boards without UDEV-Rules

-This is a simpler approach to the above mentioned issue.
-The solution here only uses a makefile script for selecting the debugger and serial port.
+This is a simpler approach than the above mentioned issue.
+The solution here only uses a Makefile for selecting the debugger and serial port.
 No administrative privileges (e.g. to configure Udev) are required.

 One of the limitations of the solution described here is that it currently doesn't work with multiple boards of the same type.
-This limitation is a limitation of the script and not of the mechanism used, it is possible to adapt the script to support multiple boards of the same type.
+This is a limitation of the script and not of the mechanism used, it is possible to adapt the script to support multiple boards of the same type.
 This modification is left as an exercise to the reader.